INVESTMENT FIRM PRIVACY NOTICE

 Legal Obligation & Enforcement of Rights

-We may also disclose your personal data: (i) where we have a legal obligation to do so (please see below for further information); (ii) to enforce the website terms & conditions or other agreements or to protect our rights; (iii) to protect the safety of users of the website or others.
+We may also disclose your personal data: (i) where we have a legal obligation to do so (please see below for further information); (ii) to enforce our website terms & conditions or other agreements or to protect our rights; (iii) to protect the safety of users of our website or others.

 We will process your data in order to comply with our legal obligations under the Investor Compensation Act 1998, including our obligation to set up and maintain compensation funds.